Previous dayMarch 31, 2026Next day

 7.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 3.6 earthquake 98 km N of Charlotte Amalie, U.S. Virgin Islands came in on March 31, 2026 at 21:32 UTC.
-Coming 1 hours after a magnitude 4.9 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-This was a shallow crustal earthquake, focused at 7.0 km depth.
+A magnitude 3.6 seismic event took place 98 km N of Charlotte Amalie, U.S. Virgin Islands on March 31, 2026 at 21:32 UTC.
+It arrived roughly 1 hours after a larger magnitude 4.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
+The hypocenter lay at 7.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 19.231°, -64.908°.
+The epicenter is at 19.231°, -64.908°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31